lubusIN/wordcamp-dashboard-widget/README.md

 **Installation**
 ----------------
 ***From your WordPress dashboard***
- 1. Visit 'Plugins > Add New'
+ 1. Visit `Plugins > Add New`
- 2. Search for 'Wordcamp Dashboard Widget'  or upload zip file
+ 2. Search for `Wordcamp Dashboard Widget`  or upload zip file
- 3. Activate "Wordcamp Dashboard Widget" from your Plugins page
+ 3. Activate `Wordcamp Dashboard Widget` from your Plugins page

 ***Manual Installation***
  1. [Download](https://wordpress.org/plugins/wc-dashboard-widget/) "WordCamp Dashboard Widget".
- 2. Upload the 'wordcamp-dashboard-widget' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
+ 2. Upload the `wc-dashboard-widget` directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
- 3. Activate "Wordcamp Dashboard Widget" from your Plugins page.
+ 3. Activate `Wordcamp Dashboard Widget` from your Plugins page.

 **Usage**
 ----------------